-Last Updated on 11 January 2021 by Lukasz Zelezny
+Last Updated in April 2021 by Lukasz Zelezny

 Google has been cracking down on artificial links created by site owners to increase PageRank (PR).
 The problem is that most site owners don’t know the rules for properPageRankand what qualifies as an artificial link.

 An artificial link is any link that you purchased or placed on a site in an effort to increase yourPageRank.
 If you think you’ve been hit with Penguin, or you’ve received an “Unnatural Links” warning in Google Webmaster Tools, here are some tips on what links you should remove or include in your disavow file.

 Are external links from Directory Links bad for SEO?

 Most webmasters are guilty of including a link in a link directory.
 Link directories include websites that just list your site with a brief description and a link to your site.
 Some link directories let you specify keyword anchor text.